Batterii/objection-paginator/README.md

 The `valuePath` is actually always present, but it defaults to whatever you provide as the column name.
-If you need to specify a full `table.column` specifier, you will almost certainly have to update the `valuePath` as well.
+If you need to specify a full `table.column` specifier, you will very likely have to update the `valuePath` as well.

 If, for example, I have a Food model where each food has a unique integer id, and I keep track of people's favorite foods using a `favoriteFoodId` column,